HITS-MCM/reweight_residue_secstruct/README.md

 > [!IMPORTANT]
 > * If your trajectory is split over more than two trajectory files, you have to extend the script accordingly, **in any case, make sure that the order of your GaMD frames and their respective GaMD log file information are in sync.**
-> * A dual boost potential was applied during GaMD simulations (relevant for parsing).
+> * A dual boost potential was applied during GaMD simulations (relevant for parsing of GaMD boost potential information to generate the file `weights.dat`).

 > [!TIP]
 > By making the corresponding adaptions to `prepare_input_reweight_residue_secstruct.bsh`, in principle, one can also aggregate information from different GaMD replica for reweighting.